 No matter where you go, Sri Lanka is a beautiful island and just being on the trails will be a wonderful experience.

 Before arriving, review your options and plan for how you want to spend your time.
 In doing so, you'll get the most out of your visit to the incredible island of Sri Lanka.

-This story is brought to you in partnership with Thomson.
+This story is brought to you in partnership with TUI.